 These fundamentals apply to any project implemented within Google Cloud Platform and can be expanded on and tailored to individual installations.
 More information can be found in the Center for Internet Security Google Cloud Platform Foundation Benchmark.
 The CIS benchmark provides guidance on best practice configurations for your Google Cloud Platform environment.

-To learn more about Tripwire’s Cloud Management Assessor, click here.
+To learn more about Tripwire’s Configuration Manager, click here.